Aitor Karanka: Athletic return / United States

 For 2002–03, Karanka returned to Athletic Bilbao on a three-year contract with a €40 million buyout clause.
 He helped the Lions qualify for the UEFA Cup in his second year after finishing in fifth place in the league.

 In 2006, Karanka joined Major League Soccer (MLS) club Colorado Rapids in the United States.
 In his only season in MLS, he helped Colorado to the Western Conference play-off final, despite having his attempt saved by Darío Sala in the penalty shootout victory over FC Dallas in the semi-finals.

 International

 Karanka only played once for Spain at senior level, on 26 April 1995 against Armenia in Yerevan (2–0 win) for the UEFA Euro 1996 qualifiers.
 He made 14 appearances for the under-21s and was a member of the team that finished runners-up at the 1996 European Championship in a final lost to Italy.

 Karanka also represented the nation in the 1996 Summer Olympics in Atlanta, playing in four matches in an eventual quarter-final exit.

 Coaching career

+Early career

-Karanka's first role in management was with the Spanish under-16s national team.
+Having first worked in a development role with the Royal Spanish Football Federation, Karanka became the head coach of the Spanish under-16s national team in August 2008.

 In June 2010, Karanka was appointed assistant manager at former side Real Madrid by newly appointed manager José Mourinho.
+Karanka had been recommended to Mourinho by his former Real Madrid teammates Luís Figo, Clarence Seedorf and Predrag Mijatović.
+During their time at Madrid, the club won the 2010–11 Copa del Rey, the 2011–12 La Liga and the 2012 Supercopa de España.

-Three years later, he left the club following the arrival of Carlo Ancelotti, who brought his own coaching staff.
+In July 2013, Karanka left the club following the arrival of Carlo Ancelotti, who brought his own coaching staff after succeeding Mourinho.
+Mourinho offered him the opportunity to follow him to Chelsea to act as his assistant manager once again; Karanka declined his offer in order to fulfil his ambition to pursue his own venture in management.